jonmorehouse/vim-tmux/README.md

-# Vim Tmux Mapping
+# Vim Tmux

-> Run commands in a tmux window pane
+> Run commands in a tmux window pane.

 ## Use Cases